jan-bogaerts/mark/src/markdownCode.md

   - onDidChangeCursorSelection: if the selection service currently references this monaco editor, inform the subscribers of the selection-service that the selection has changed
 - put a results-view-context-menu component below the monaco editor (so it's rendered after the editor)
 - the component monitors the position-tracking service (field: eventTarget, event: change) for changes to the currently selected text-fragment.
-  - when this changes update the key value and retrieve the text from the result-cache and show in the monaco-editor
+  - when this changes update the key value and retrieve the json object from the result-cache, convert to a string and show in the monaco-editor

 ##### results view context menu